St Nicholas, Church Street

 St Nicholas, Church Street, Great Wilbraham, Cambridgeshire CB21 5JQ View on map

-Parish church of 12th century origin, but mostly of C13 when the nave, crossing and chancel were built or rebuilt.
+Parish church of 12th century origin, but mostly 13th century when the nave, crossing and chancel were built or rebuilt.
 The West Tower is dated to 14th century.
 The church was restored in the 19th century when the North Transept was mostly rebuilt.
 Original cruciform plan, but the central tower was either never built or collapsed.
-West Tower added C15, of three stages embattled with restored crocketed pinnacles and moulded main cornice.
+West Tower added in the 15th century, of three stages embattled with restored crocketed pinnacles and moulded main cornice.

 At the North end of the road that runs through the village.
 Rail: Cambridge (8 miles).
 Bus: No service available.